-If a man ever complains to you about what a chore it is to shave their face or keep their beard trimmed, remind him about the hair-removal standards to which most women are held – the bikini line, underarms, forearms, legs, other parts of the body and sometimes even the face – are all areas where unwanted hair can grow, leaving women with the never-ending task of hair removal.
+If a man ever complains to you about what a chore it is to shave their face or keep their beard trimmed, remind him about the hair-removal standards to which most women are held – the bikini line, underarms, forearms, legs, and other parts of the body, and including the face – are all areas where unwanted hair can grow, leaving women with the never-ending task of hair removal.

 Certainly, longer-term solutions exist, such as laser hair removal – but the cost is often a barrier (and the permanence of the results can’t be guaranteed.
 Waxing and depilatories work – however, they’re messy, disposable (when the product runs out, more has to be purchased) and not always painless.